-Pubs and restaurants will be able to re-open their doors from the 4th of July.
+Pubs and restaurants are now able to re-open their doors to the public.

 Below, we go into more detail about how you can safely re-open your pub or restaurant by implementing social distancing measures.